hemidactylus/ubq2/README.md

     * how to validate colors in the real-time counter editor
     * How to iterate bindings to keyup with a loop in counter editor
     * put number on bar (in the timeplot) only if bar has enough width

-    * how not to encode an URL prefix in the d3 pages? ('/ubq/...')
-        (currently either the local or the deployed is broken!)

 - A multi-field primary key e.g. for the 'stat_userusagedays' table.